Sam’s Story – part of a novel

 Bliss, bliss, sweet bliss, the word wandered around his head as he sat with his eyes closed, and leaned against the bar.
 The whisky leaving a dry stinging sensation at the back of his throat.
 It was his fifth that evening, his sole intention to drink himself to oblivion.

 “Watcha mate.”
 A hand clapped onto Sam’s shoulder like a stinging wound, the realisation of pain coming between his thoughts.
-Keith the tit man of suburbia had come between Sam’s thoughts.
+Keith the tit man of the office had come between Sam’s thoughts.

 “What’s this, drinking alone, must be a bird, nice tits has she, wife found out, eh!”
 Keith laughed and nudged him, winking in a stupid way.
 Sam looked through him.
 “Come on Sam, life’s not that bad.”
 Keith slurped his beer and the two men were silent.
 Sam bought himself another whisky.
 “Hey steady on man, how many of those have you had?”
 As Sam had fumbled in his pocket spilling his change on the floor.